AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 • Traceability.
 Traceability is vital for drug safety and authenticity.
 It ensures meds can be tracked from production to patients.
 With advanced AI tracking systems, potentially integrated with blockchain tech, the drug supply chain can be monitored in real time.
 That means improved tracking accuracy and efficiency in managing recalls and combating issues like counterfeit drugs.

-5) Pricing and market Access
+5) Pricing and market access

 Prescription medication affordability is a complex issue in today's healthcare system.